 Come and bake your heart out with the Baked Nigerian Chin Chin recipe!

-- In a glass bowl, mix the flour, sugar, nutmeg, sea salt, powdered milk, and milo with a silicone spatula.
+- In a glass bowl, mix the flour, sugar, nutmeg, sea salt, powdered milk, and milo with a spatula.

 - Make a well in the middle to put the egg, salted butter, and water.